jmcook1186/gp-passport-docs/src/devs/passport-gating-guide.md

 const accounts = await window.ethereum.request({ method: 'eth_requestAccounts' })
 ```

-This is all that is required to connect a wallet to the app, because a lot f compelxity is abstracted away behind the `provider` API call.
+This is all that is required to connect a wallet to the app, because a lot of compelxity is abstracted away behind the `provider` API call.
 To turn this into a `connect()` function suitable for your app, you can wrap the `provider` API call in `try/catch` so you can handle any errors.
 You also want to pull the returned data into your app's state.
 The API method returns the address in an `array`.
 You can pull the address out of the array as a `string` by specifying `accounts[0]` and then pass it to the `setAddress` function you defined earlier.
 Ad the following function to `page.tsx` immediately below your state variable (`const [address, setAddress]`...) definition.

 ```tsx
   async function connect() {